edurant/edurant.github.io/courses/ee3032/hw/index.md

   * 2.17(b) (also show your result as a plot, either by hand or using software)
   * 2.22(a,c,e)
 * Homework 4, due Tuesday of week 7 at the beginning of class.
 2.28, 2.29(a,c,d), 2.30(a, b), 2.36, 5.2(a).
 [Solution](hw4-f19sol.pdf)
 * Homework 5, due Friday of week 8 at the beginning of class.
 5.7(a-e, all parts).
-Also, calculate the power using at least 2 methods: directly from x(t), and using Parseval's relation.
+Also, calculate the power using at least 2 methods: directly from x(t), and using Parseval&rsquo;s relation.
     Solution: [PDF](hw5-f19sol.pdf), [MATLAB Live Script](hw5-f19sol.mlx)

 ## 2017